TALES FROM

 The door made a deep rumbling sound as the heavy rollers allowed the gate to slide open.

-Jay knew that there were fifteen men in this holding cell.
-Jay remembered, as he looked in the doorway, that five of these men, seated to his left, were members of a street motorcycle gang and were wearing their “colors” on motorcycle jackets that identified their specific group.
+This deputy knew that there were fifteen men in this holding cell.
+He also remembered, as he looked in the doorway, that five of these men, seated to his left, were members of a street motorcycle gang and were wearing their “colors” on motorcycle jackets that identified their specific group.

 He wanted to separate these gang members, but the individual felony cells were full.
 Besides, these people were just picked up for being drunk in public.
 Jay still did not like it.
 He was leery of the ability of a team who could as a group, attack him.